KomodoPlatform/developer-docs/docs/basic-docs/cryptoconditions/dynamic/cc-musig.md

 #### In Node1

-Input the two pubkeys in order.
+The arguments are the two pubkeys in order.

 Command: